 Also, a fun idea from Jill’s Home Remedies – start and herbal club for kids!!

-A sweet herbal moment from Pixie’s Herbal.
+Here’s a sweet herbal moment from Pixie’s Herbal.

 A Kid’s Herb Book is the one we use most often in school.
 Again, a little hippy dippy at times, but it’s set up in such a way that you can pick and choose what you want to use.
 There’s herbal information and history, as well as crafts and recipes.
 We’ve had a lot of fun with this one.